How to choose the best high chair?

 Therefore we want to avoid all high chairs that slightly recline backwards like this one:

 A high chair with foot support is much more comfortable for babies and ensures a better position.
-We love the Trip Trap chair by Stokke which can be used from starting solids all the way throughout childhood.
+We love the Tripp Trapp chair by Stokke which can be used from starting complementary foods all the way throughout childhood.

 2) It must have good back support